 The blood is thoroughly checked to ensure safety, and RFSL believes that MSM should have the right to donate, provided that patient safety standards are high.

-Considering the research and the screening and testing of blood, RFSL does not think it necessary for MSM to abstain from sex for a whole year.
-Rather, there should be a 4-month period of abstinence for MSM that should also apply to women who have sex with MSM.
+Considering the research and the screening and testing of blood, RFSL does not think it necessary for MSM to abstain from sex for half a year Rather, there should be a 3-month period of abstinence for MSM that should also apply to women who have sex with MSM.

 We need new research in the Swedish context about the blood donation rules.
 It needs to be investigated if the current risk groups and risk behaviours are still applicable in Sweden.
 We have too little knowledge at the moment to know if the blood donation rules are evidence based or not, and what the best rules would be in a Swedish context.